SciML/DiffEqFlux.jl/README.md

 loss_rd_dde()
 ```

+Notice that we used mutating reverse-mode to handle a small delay differential
+equation, a strategy that can be good for small equations (see the performance
+discussion for more details on other forms).

-Or we can use a stochastic differential equation:
+Or we can use a stochastic differential equation.
+Here we demonstrate
+`diffeq_fd` for forward-mode automatic differentiation of a small differential
+equation:

 ```julia
 function lotka_volterra_noise(du,u,p,t)